ppy/osu-wiki/wiki/Tournaments/OMC/OMC5.md

 - Storyboard and Video will not be considered for judging.
 - Contestants must follow the [Ranking Criteria](/wiki/Ranking_Criteria).

-- You can be disqualified from contest if...
+- You may be disqualified from the contest if:
     - ...You uploaded your entry before results announced.
     - ...You collaborated your entry.
     - ...You bribed Judge.